What is Teco New Order email virus?

 How to avoid installation of malware?

-Text presented in the "Teco New Order email virus" email letter:
+Text presented in the "Teco New Order email virus" email message:

 Subject: Teco New Order